wayne980/PolyLoss/README.md

 ```bash
 python train.py --data_path "$DATA_PATH" --data_name coco_precomp --vocab_path "$VOCAB_PATH" --logger_name runs/coco_scan/log --model_name runs/coco_scan/log --max_violation --bi_gru  --agg_func=Mean --cross_attn=i2t --lambda_softmax=4
 ```
-You can change the parameters in the model.py (lines 337-401) to train on other datasets.
+1.You can change the parameters in the model.py (lines 337-401) to train on other datasets.
+2.You can also apply our PolyLoss function (in polyloss.py) to other cross-modal retrieval methods.

 ## Pretrained model
 If you don't want to train from scratch, you can download the pretrained model (Flickr30K) from DropBox [here](https://www.dropbox.com/s/sbnhvoord6blgyv/model_best.pth.tar?dl=0).